Wildlander-mod/wildlander-mod.github.io/index.md

 ---

+### Stuff not covered by the wiki.

+Several topics are not covered by the wiki because the are mechanically unchanged from vanilla.
+Some examples of this includes

+1. Quests - The quests themselves are unchanged in terms of contents. what has changed about some of them is the level requirements and the difficulties
+1. Staff Enchanting - this is unchanged from vanilla Dragonborn
+1. how to build a hearthfire home.
+The fundamentals of this and requirements are unchanged.
+1. civil war - Changing this would be like sticking a band-aid on a decapitation

+The general rule should be - if using the wiki search bar doesnt find a result - its not changed from Vanilla.

+---

 ## Thank yous

 We would like to thank Alexandregd, Goldymires, Giblets, Hazardoss, Liam, SuicidalKillers, Skjolbir, Semkiry, Terrorforge and the whole Requiem Community for the guides used to produce this Wiki.